 - Rinse the glass piece with warm water until all of the dirt, vinegar, and baking soda vanishes.

 Preventative Maintenance to Keep Your Bong Reasonably Clean

 If you haven’t cleaned your bong in some time, the process outlined above can take ages.
 It makes sense to engage in preventative maintenance to keep your glass piece relatively clean.
 As a result, you don’t have to go through the long and challenging process of deep cleaning.
 Here are a few maintenance tips.

 Use Lemon Juice or Vinegar to Handle Hard Water Stains

 Hard water stains are not fun to remove from a bong’s interior.
 They also make a clean bong look dirty.
 You can prevent them from forming by pouring vinegar into the bong’s bowl and swishing for a couple of minutes.

-It may be a good idea to allow the vinegar to sit at the bottom for a few minutes.
+It is a good idea to allow the vinegar to sit at the bottom for a few minutes.
 Use hot water to rinse and allow the bong to dry.
 You can also use a combination of hot water and lemon juice.
-Once again, swish the solution inside the bong, allow it to sit for a few minutes, and use hot water to rinse.
+Once again, swish the solution inside the bong.
+Allow it to sit for a few minutes, and use hot water to rinse.